Items will generally ship within 2-3 days of ordering, with the exception of belts which sometimes take up to 7 days, since they are made to order.

 Where do you get your leather and hardware?

 If you're asking me to reveal a specific hardware source, please stop.
-It's really inconsiderate.
-I spend a ton of time searching for the stuff, and it's a big part of my livelihood.
+It's really disrespectful.
+I spend a ton of time searching for this stuff, and it's a big part of my livelihood.
 Go do some hunting, find something new, and develop your own style.
 It's more rewarding.

 Is this stuff really hand stitched?
 Is it hand cut?